-The mission of the County Clerk's Office is to provide the public at large, as well as users, with cost effective and efficient delivery of services, and provides said services in a timely and courteous manner.
+The County Clerk's Office provides the public at large, as well as users, with cost effective and efficient delivery of services, and provides said services in a timely and courteous manner.
 It is composed of two distinct units, the Main Unit and the Department of Motor Vehicles.
 The County Clerk also oversees the Office of Records Management.
 The County Clerk Main Unit is the Constitutional office for recordings and filings.
 The Department of Motor Vehicle is the County's local agent for the NYS Department of Motor Vehicles.
 The Office of Records Management is responsible for storing all records, and coordinating the maintenance and destruction of records according to State Laws.